Fitness-for-Work Assessments

 Functional capacity testing can be included as part of the assessment for candidates who are employed in a physical role, with musculoskeletal injuries or candidates who have been out of work for a long period of time.

-If you are unsure what FFW assessment you need, or you would like to discuss your assessment needs with us in detail, please get in touch with our customer relationship managers.
+If you are unsure what FFW assessment you need, or you would like to discuss your assessment needs with us in detail, please get in touch with our medicolegal team.

 Why Choose RediMed?